wweitzel/ngx-joystick/README.md

+# Warning: This Project is No Longer Maintained
+This project is now archived and will no longer be updated to new angular versions.

 # NgxJoystick

 NgxJoystick is an angular joystick component.
 It is a wrapper around the [nipplejs](https://yoannmoi.net/nipplejs/) library providing joystick functionality to your angular application.